jatin-sharmaa/CodeSnippetsforSalesforce/README.md

-input:checkbox-aura | Checkbox options can be required or disabled. combobox-aura | A combobox enables you to select only one option. card:basic-aura | Aura Basic Card icon:aura | Aura Icon button:basic-aura | Basic Button Aura button:icon-aura | Basic Button Aura
+input:checkbox-aura | Checkbox options can be required or disabled. combobox-aura | A combobox enables you to select only one option. card:basic-aura | Aura Basic Card modal-layer:aura | Adds the Modal Layer HTML along with Controller and Helper function icon:aura | Aura Icon button:basic-aura | Basic Button Aura button:icon-aura | Basic Button Aura